top of page

 - gut brain structures to assist autonomic and enteric regulation in behaviors and mood

-- vascular masses to assist the homeostatic regulation of the ANS, changing foundational
+- vascular masses and key nerve sites to assist the homeostatic regulation of the ANS, changing

 Lecture and lab (practicing on other class participants) to define structures